Artemis-RGB/Artemis/README.md

 **FAQ**: https://github.com/SpoinkyNL/Artemis/wiki/Frequently-Asked-Questions-(FAQ)

-Some of it's basic features:
+Current Features:

- * Support for multiple keyboards.
+ * Support for many Corsair keyboards, Logitech keyboards, and a Razer keyboard.
- * Support for multiple games.
+ * Support for multiple games including Dota 2, The Witcher 3, Rocket League, and CS:GO.
  * A few non-gaming effects such as type waves and audio visualization.
  * A fancy, modern looking UI.